 Aviam stated at the time that he was hoping to find an inscription in the church, which may even include the name of the bishop or benefactors who were behind the Byzantine church’s construction.
 Such information could be the missing link needed to certify that this indeed was the biblical city.

-The modern-day excavations of this area actually started with the construction of an Ottoman manse called Beit Habek (“House of the Bey”) in the 19th century, during the period of Ottoman rule in the area.
+The modern-day excavations of this area actually began with the construction of an Ottoman manse called Beit Habek (“House of the Bey”) in the 19th century during the period of Ottoman rule in the area.